-How to Create Fractions in Google Slides
+How to Make Fractions in Google Slides

 Making fractions in Google Slides is an easy way to save yourself TONS of time this year!